Joshua-Noakes1/raiden/README.md

-# ayanami
+# raiden

 ## Introduction

-What is Ayanami?
+What is Raiden?
-Ayanami is a Discord bot built to fetch all versions (watermarked and un-watermarked) of a TikTok video.
-It also grabs metrics from the video such as like count, comment count and much more.
+Raiden is a Discord bot built to fetch all versions (watermarked and un-watermarked) of a TikTok video.
+It also grabs metrics from the video such as the amount of likes, comments, reposts and more.

 https://user-images.githubusercontent.com/53623449/147841172-4e9eedd1-6682-4ad4-8515-241e9d27d1c0.mp4

+## Deprecated

+The below is deprecated and will be removed in the future.
+Please wait for the new version to be released.

 ## Usage